axieinfinity/ronin-documentation/docs/node-operators/cli.md

 #### Account options

 ```
---unlock value                      Comma separated list of accounts to unlock
+--unlock value                      Comma-separated list of accounts to unlock
 --password value                    Password file to use for non-interactive password input
 --signer value                      External signer (url or path to ipc file)
 --allow-insecure-unlock             Allow insecure account unlocking when account-related RPCs are exposed by http